Sarah Michelle Gellar: Early life

 Gellar was born in New York City on April 14, 1977.
 She is the only child of Rosellen (née Greenfield), a nursery school teacher, and Arthur Gellar, a garment worker.
 Both of her parents are Jewish.
-In 1984, when she was seven, her parents divorced and she was raised by her mother on Manhattan's Upper East Side.
-While growing up, she lost contact with her father, from whom she remained estranged until his death in 2001.
+In 1984, when she was only seven, her parents divorced and she was raised by her mother on Manhattan's Upper East Side.
+While growing up, she lost contact with her father, from whom she remained estranged until he died in 2001 when she was only 24.
 She once described him as "non-existent", and stated: "My father, you can just say, is not in the picture.
 I'm not being deliberately evasive about him, it's just that there's so little to say."
-Gellar was a competitive figure skater, once finishing in third place at a New York State regional competition, as well as having a black belt in taekwondo.
+Gellar was a competitive figure skater, once finishing in third place at a New York State regional competition, and obtained a black belt in taekwondo.

 With her single mother working "just above the poverty line", Gellar received a partial scholarship to study at the Columbia Grammar & Preparatory School, where she experienced bullying.
 She remarked: "I was different and that's the one thing you can't be at school, because you're ostracised.
 I didn't have the money these kids had".
 As a working child actress, she was not present in class for a considerable amount of time, and recalled having "more absences in the first month than you're supposed to have for an entire year".
 She then briefly attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts, but dropped out due to acting obligations.
 Gellar graduated from the Professional Children's School in 1994 as a "straight A" student with a 4.0 grade average.
 As she spent significant time working on All My Children while "trying to graduate", the majority of her senior year was completed through guided study.